Zatfer17/kowalski-core/README.md

 ## License

-`kowalski` is distributed under the terms of the [GNU general public license](https://www.gnu.org/licenses/gpl-3.0.html).
+`kowalski-core` is distributed under the terms of the [GNU general public license](https://www.gnu.org/licenses/gpl-3.0.html).